softwaresaved/distance-consultancy/DeveloperExperienceReview.md

 * Coding standards.
 * Testing processes.
 * Release processes for Distance for Windows and R packages.
+* Setting up a development environment.

-The review was undertaken between 06/10/14 and TODO/10/14.
+The review was undertaken between 06/10/14 and 22/10/14.
 Please contact the reviewer at m.jackson@software.ac.uk if you have any queries.

 Resources consulted
 -------------------